 Complete step 1 above.
 Depending on your educational background, the courses you are interested in taking, and/or their prerequisites, you may be required to take the placement test.
-Please contact the Admissions Office at 860-738-6330 to determine if placement testing is required.
+Please contact the Office of Admissions at 860-738-6330 to determine if placement testing is required.